hexylena/remapper/README.md

 worlds and have them rendered into a redeclipse octree.
 You could theoretically import your minecraft world, if you wished.

+See the [maps folder](./maps/) for screenshots and maps you can play

 ## Updates

 First playable map: Trollskogen